AmirStha/node_react_aws/deployment_instructions.md

 - git
 - code commit access

+## Note:

+- You need to make the scripts file available inside service_scripts executable.
+To do So

+Example

+\$ chmod +x <script_file>.sh

+- For scripts to work you must be in the root directory.

 **_please note that 4 cloudformation stacks need to be deployed in total_**

 # Repo Stacks